mentalblock/solr-rpm/README.md

 ## Usage

 * Download the tarball for Apache Solr and place it in the `SOURCES` directory.
-* Execute the build script with the version number of Solr as a parameter.
+* Execute the build script with the version number of Solr and the release number as parameters.

 ## Bugs